JijaProGamer/BrawlStarsAIlatest/ai/environmentTraining/raw_data/README.roboflow.txt

-Brawl Stars Screen Environment - v4 2024-07-18 6:25pm
+Brawl Stars Screen Environment - v5 raw
 ==============================

-This dataset was exported via roboflow.com on July 18, 2024 at 6:29 PM GMT
+This dataset was exported via roboflow.com on July 21, 2024 at 8:35 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects